Antibiotic Allergy Challenges Frequently Asked Questions (FAQ)

 Q 7: What happens if no reaction occurs in the antibiotic allergy challenge?

-If a person does not have a reaction in the antibiotic allergy challenge, they are usually advised to go home to complete a three to five day course of the antibiotic they are suspected to be allergic to, as sometimes delayed reactions can occur.
+If a person does not have a reaction in the antibiotic allergy challenge, they they may be advised to go home to complete a 3-5 day course of the antibiotic they are suspected to be allergic to, as sometimes delayed reactions can occur.

 Q 8: What happens if a true antibiotic allergy is diagnosed?